timeplus-io/docs/docs/usecases.md

 ### Get number of in-use cars

-Each car will report their status to the car_live_data table, including the `in_use` bool flag.
+Each car will report their status to the car_live_data stream, including the `in_use` bool flag.
 For the same car id, it may report `in_use=false` 2 minutes ago, then report `in_use=true` 1 minute ago.
 Then this car should be considered as in-use.
 We should not run global aggregation since we only care about the current status, not the accumulated data (each running car should report data twice a second). `tumble` window should be okay with 1 second as window size.

 ```sql
 select window_start, count(distinct cid) from tumble(car_live_data,1s)